How to Apply

 Q. What are your entry requirements?

 A. A good undergraduate or Master’s degree (at least a UK 2:1 honours degree, or its international equivalent) in an area relevant to your research topic.
+For international applicants, a first-class or equivalent degree is typically excepted.
 If in doubt, please contact us.

 Q. I don’t have a background in computer science/engineering/AI.
 Can I still apply?